z64me/ZeldasBirthdayRomFixer/README.md

 #### House of Skulltula

-The skybox was set to a value that was causing a crash.
-As it can't be seen anyway, it was turned off.
+~~Indoor lighting mode was causing a crash.
+The scene's lighting mode was set to outdoor lighting to remedy the problem.~~

+Update: This fix is no longer necessary?

 ### Actor overlay file fixes